Why are there two 1.5-inch PVC pipes in my kitchen base cabinet?

 First off, those 1.5-inch pipes are typically your drain lines.
 Think of them as the highways for wastewater, whisking away everything from leftover spaghetti to soapy water.
 If they’re doing their job right, you won’t even notice them—until something goes wrong, of course!
 A clogged pipe can feel like a traffic jam on a Friday evening, and trust me, nobody wants that.

-READ What sheen for kitchen cabinets?
+READ What kind of paint to use for kitchen cabinets?

 Now, you might be asking, “Why 1.5 inches?”
 Well, it’s all about balance.
 This diameter is just right for handling the average kitchen’s waste without causing a backup.
 It’s like choosing the perfect size of a straw for your smoothie; too small, and you’re left slurping air, too big, and you’re spilling everywhere.